babelcloud/gbox/packages/mcp-android-server/README.md

 ## Description

-This package provides an MCP (Model Context Protocol) server for controlling Android devices via Gbox tools.
-It exposes a set of tools and APIs for automation, device management, and integration with the Gbox ecosystem.
+This package provides an MCP (Model Context Protocol) server for controlling Android devices via GBOX tools.
+It exposes a set of tools and APIs for automation, device management, and integration with the GBOX ecosystem.

 ## Usage